Estimated reading time: 4 minutes

 And in terms of the premise, it is.
 Your character attends a tech fair and gets zapped by a machine that digitizes him, drawing him into the world.
 But I’m getting ahead of myself a little, there, because the first thing you are told to do is choose between three control schemes for movement directions.

-The ‘up’ direction on the controller can either send you, well, actually up, or it can send you one of the 45 degree rotations off of up, sending you to the upper left or right.
+The ‘up’ direction on the controller can either send you, well, actually up, or it can send you on one of the 45 degree rotations off of up, sending you to the upper left or right.
 The default, of course, is the original control scheme from the old SNES title, Equinox.
 For anyone familiar with Equinox-era games, or any titles along the same lines of gameplay, you will have little difficulty adapting to Lumo.
 Much like the old Sony title, Lumo derives most of its difficulty due to perspective based issues derived from a 3D platformer depicted through a simple 2D canvas.

 There’s controls to rotate the camera, but you can only rotate about 5 degrees to each direction, providing you very little insight into the distance between platforms nested behind each other, through the perspective, and will undoubtedly lead you to jumping into ‘the drink’ repeatedly, which, in adventure mode, just puts you back at the beginning of the room.
 Outside of this artificial difficulty spike, the game is fairly simple and forgiving in adventure mode, and while there are extra traps and hazards added to arcade mode, they pale in comparison to the deaths you will rack up collecting all of the rubber duckies.